 - Several occupations have a high incidence of overuse injury - this includes those who work as ultrasonographers, assembly line workers, tailors, surgeons, dentists, nurses and anyone involved with heavy computer work.

-- There are associated sporting activities - these include those who are equestrian athletes, swimmers, golfers and martial artists.[8, 9]
+- Many sporting activities are susceptible - these include those who are equestrian athletes, runners, swimmers, golfers and martial artists.[8, 9, 10, 11]

 - The presenting symptoms depend on the site of the inflammation and various syndromes have been reported.
 All have in common pain as the primordial feature.